abbottli/Staccato/README.md

 Go into options and choose a song you want to see then click start.
 The waveform preset looks the coolest.
 The page should preload a song but it may or may not play properly.

+You can select multiple songs in the file select.
+It shows the songs in queue but it's a bit buggy.
+Stop button becomes a next button.
+Start just restarts the queue but doesn't stop the current one, so they both play on top of each other.
+The onended part makes it so that queue will remain active till it ends.
+I'll fix this eventually.

 ## How it works
 I modified a random particle system generator I made to take audio data as the input instead of randomly generated values.
 It uses canvas to draw the shapes and AnalyserNode to get the frequency data from the audio signal.
 This data is used to modified the size and opacity of each shape so they react to the music.
 The code is a bit messy, but it more or less works.